wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.1.7 =
+- (14 May 2011) Fixed cache not saving with the widgetid (meaning all instances will share the same cache), allows cache size to grow and shrink according to the size limit in the widget settings, only outputs cached tweets by users whose name is in the usernames list within settings and sorted methods in to alphabetical order to aid searching of methods

 = 1.1.6 =
 - (13 May 2011) Fixed caching to prevent over-writing of cache and ensure it instead adds them to it (removing anything at the end if